 I think she's an amazing artist, and I hope she's as proud of my blog as I am.

 :: PLEASE NOTE :: Some of the pix here feature boys with feminine traits, and some girls with masculine traits.
 However, there's even more kids with NONE of those gender-opposite traits.
 Just like real life, the LGBTQ kids here come in all shades and layers of masculine and feminine.

 And the people on my blog are simply representing - and owning - all those various shades.
 But, without the shame or guilt that society has assigned to those traits.
 And my blog isn't trying to represent the entire LGBTQ community.
 It is simply celebrating the self-pride and self-acceptance of each person posted here.
-It should also be noted: Every pic is self-submitted and chosen solely by that person - with no form of encouragement for a certain "type" of pic.
-Except, one that the SUBJECT thinks represents them the best.
+Also note: Every photo is self-submitted and chosen solely by that person - with no form of encouragement for a certain "type" of pic.
+Except, one that the SUBJECT thinks represents them best.

 Thus, the "Born This Way" blog is not about furthering stereotypes.

 It is, simply: 'This is me and this is my story' - in living color and black & white.

 And this blog only speaks for each person here, as their nature and their truth.

 But perhaps "BTWB" is a statement in sociology.
 As you'll see - time after time - their sexual orientation was simply NOT a choice.
 Exactly the same way straight kids can't choose their sexual orientation either.
 So for all those religious and political leaders still blathering that "being gay is a choice" nonsense?
 S T F U !